|Highlights||Credit Card Feature|

 |Annual Fee:||$95, waived for first 12 months*|

-This airline credit card is one that I highly recommend for those of you that fly frequently with American Airlines and who want to be rewarded for their everyday spending.Citi® / AAdvantage® Platinum Select® World Elite™ MasterCard® lets you, for a limited time, earn 50,000 American Airlines AAdvantage® bonus miles after you spend $3,000 on purchases within the first 3 months, 2 AAdvantage® miles per $1 spent on eligible purchases from American Airlines, and 1 AAdvantage® mile for every dollar spent on other purchases.
+This airline credit card is one that I highly recommend for those of you that fly frequently with American Airlines and who want to be rewarded for their everyday spending.Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® lets you earn a limited time offer of 60,000 American Airlines AAdvantage® bonus miles after you spend $3,000 on purchases within the first 3 months, 2 AAdvantage® miles per $1 spent on eligible purchases from American Airlines, and 1 AAdvantage® mile for every dollar spent on other purchases.

 If you are someone who likes flying with American Airlines, in my opinion, you would benefit from this card.
 Even though it has an annual fee of $95 after the first 12 months, the benefits, rewards and perks that this card offers may be well worth it if you travel regularly.

 Ivan Daniel is a writer at GET.com.
 Email: email@example.com.Editorial Disclosure: Any personal views and opinions expressed by the author in this article are the author's own and do not necessarily reflect the viewpoint of GET.com.
 The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author's alone, not those of the companies mentioned, and have not been reviewed, approved or otherwise endorsed by any of these entities.